lyong4432/lyong4432/README.md

 ### 🌟 What I Like
 - 📝 learning something
-- 🍽️ eating
+- 🍽️ eating sweets
-- 💿💙 listening to music, specially LUCY(Korean band) and King gnu(Japanese band) 💙
+- 💿💙 listening to music
 - 👩🏻‍💻🍎 apple products
 - 📖🖊️ writing a diary
 - 🏃🏻‍♀️ walking